 Lending is a foundational activity in any financial system.
 Learn more about it.

-Derivatives like perpetual futures and options are used in crypto a lot these days.
+Derivatives like perpetual futures and options are widely used in crypto.
 Learn all about them.

-Derivatives like perpetual futures and options are used in crypto a lot these days.
+Read this article →Derivatives like perpetual futures and options are widely used in crypto.
 Learn all about them.